-Christmas, the season of goodwill to all.
-However, those of us with life on 2 wheels, will often see such goodwill stretched to its limits as we swing our leg over our first true love during the festive period.
-Whether you are a seasoned pro or a newbie to the cycling ranks, we have come up with our top do’s and don’ts to help you survive Christmas without divorcing your partner, staying in your family’s good books and using the bike to help the fight against food.
+Christmas, the season of goodwill to all and hopefully a chance to spread it, despite the challenging year everyone has faced.
+However, even in a normal year, those of us with life on 2 wheels, will often see such goodwill stretched to its limits as we swing our leg over our first true love during the festive period.
+Whether you are a seasoned pro or a newbie to the cycling ranks, we have come up with our 5 rules to help you survive Christmas this year, without divorcing your partner, staying in your family’s good books and using the bike to help the fight against food.

 1. Ride enough to consume your body weight in festive treats